andOlga/umineko-catbox-english/README.md

 ## Applying the patch

 The game, and this patch, can be played in two ways:
-- On PC, using Yuzu or Ryujinx
+- On PC, using yuzu or Ryujinx
-- On select Android devices, using Yuzu
+- On select Android devices, using yuzu
 - On a hackable Nintendo Switch, using Atmosphère

 Additionally, promising future developments exist for the game.
 These do not currently work, but likely will in the future: